My Camino de Santiago: A journey of pain, resilience, and self-discovery!

 When to go?

-Spring and autumn are the best seasons, as they avoid the extreme heat of summer and the harsh cold of winter.
-I walked in the second half of May, and the weather was perfect.
-Mornings were a bit chilly, but during the day, temperatures were just right.
+Spring and autumn are the best times to walk the Camino, avoiding the heat of summer and the cold of winter.
+I walked in the second half of May and the weather was ideal.
+Mornings were a bit chilly, but daytime temperatures were comfortable.

-Check the weather forecast.
-I was lucky—it only rained after I had already arrived in Santiago.
-Walking in the rain makes everything more difficult.
-If your shoes already cause blisters, imagine dealing with wet shoes on top of that.
+Check the weather forecast before you go.
+I was lucky and only got rain after arriving in Santiago.
+Walking in the rain makes everything harder.
+And if your shoes already cause blisters, dealing with wet shoes on top of that can be a real problem.

 What to pack?